Creating Custom CG Modules

 When you call any of these, the previous data on the slot is automatically disposed.

-If you need a new data type:
+If you need a custom data type:

 • Inherit from the most appropriate base (CGData, CGShape, CGPath, etc.).